Is Gasless MIG Welding Easier Than Stick?

 Gasless MIG welding is generally considered to be more beginner-friendly compared to stick welding.
 The process offers better control and easier manipulation of the weld pool due to its continuous wire feeding and automatic regulation of the wire speed.
 The ease of use makes gasless MIG welding an attractive option for those new to welding or those who require a simpler welding process.

-See also Stick Welding
+See also Revco BSX Stick/MIG Welding Gloves Review

 Understanding the skill level required for stick welding